 Hello!
-Let me, your affable narrator, introduce you to the people and stories behind Things To Get Me.
+Let me, resident copywriter Luke Vidic, your affable narrator, introduce you to the people and stories behind Things To Get Me.
 By navigating to this tab, it's assumed you have an interest in the who's, what's, where's, and why's involved in Things To Get Me, so let's begin!

 Things To Get Me started as a project by husband and wife duo, Rob and Raimonda.
 Rob is a programmer from the UK who's spent years in the industry, and was fortunate to find his passion early in life, picking apart computers when he was just seven years old.
 With a precocious talent for computing, Rob went on to study computer science and settle into steady work.
-He developed websites with clients, working in recruiting, ecommerce, marketing, and ran the gamut of professional roles, but still hadn't found the perfect outlet for his passion...
+He developed websites with clients, worked in recruiting, ecommerce, marketing, and ran the gamut of professional roles.
+But he still hadn't found the perfect outlet for his passion...

-Raimonda is considered the head of operations.
-"The big boss," according to Rob.
-She handles most things not involving HTML.
+Where Rob is the "techie", Raimonda is the site's visionary.
+She guides the site like a ship's helmsman, charting course and finding new ports.
+In other words, she’s the one with the ideas.
 A natural entrepreneur, Raimonda grew up spending much of her childhood at her parent's convenience store in Lithuania.
 But while the business mindset stuck with her, her nationality did not.
 Raimonda spread her wings and flew from her nest and became a person of the world.
 She's travelled to South Korea, Japan, Indonesia, Russia, USA, and lived in Australia for four years.
-She's always been one to travel, experience new things, and take risks...
+She's always been one to travel, experience new things, and take risks.

 The pair met on eHarmony, foreshadowing their technologically involved partnership.
 Raimonda went out on a limb to meet Rob, and the pair have been inseparable ever since.
 They've become a team: working, traveling, and thinking in tandem.
 Together they live their lives and do all they can to avoid unnecessary anxieties, but some issues just seem unavoidable.
 Exhibit A: gift giving.